mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**:  - <br/>
 **Context**:  http, server, location, if in location

 Use this directive to add, delete, or overwrite the response header fields from the origin **before** any other processing.
+In other words, the value of any $upstream_http_* variable seen by other directives can be affected by this directive.
 The directive supports NGINX variables.

 Possible values of policy are ```repeat, overwrite,``` and ```preserve.``` The policy parameter supports a variable as a value.
 The default policy is ```repeat```.